Skip to main content

 Prerequisites

-- Microsoft Defender Portal Access: Tenant/Organization access to download Onboarding and Offboarding packages.
+1. Microsoft Defender Portal Access: Tenant/Organization access to setup the Streaming API to export the telemetry data to Azure Storage account.
 Contact your Microsoft Defender tenant administrator to obtain access.

 Deploying Microsoft Defender Lab